codingfoo/til/sicp/sicp.md

 anonymous data anonymous procudures naming data and procudures

-master software engineers have confidence in their software that it will do what was written to do
+master software engineers have confidence in their software that it will do what it was written to do

 figure out what the software should do(requirements) getting the software to meet the requirements

-difference between computing and computer science
+there is a difference between computing and computer science

-for background jobs, run multiple clones of the same job and then whichever completes first wins

 computer science < computation

-formulize a process

 geometry = what is true, study of declarative knowledge